khushal-mali/employwise-assignment-intership-assignment/README.md

   - Credentials:
     - **Email:** eve.holt@reqres.in
     - **Password:** cityslicka
-- On successful login, stores the authentication token and redirects to the Users List page.
+- On successful login, stores the authentication token in **localStorage** and redirects to the Users List page.

 ### Level 2: List All Users